Fractures in Spinal Ankylosing Disorders: A Narrative Review of Disease and Injury Types, Treatment Techniques, and

 CONCLUSIONS: Because of the stiffening of the spinal column, patients with spinal ankylosing disorders are preferably evaluated for spinal fractures and ligamentous injuries after even trivial trauma.
 Spinal injuries in patients with AS are difficult to diagnose on plain radiographs; computed tomography and magnetic resonance imaging are recommended instead.
 The entire spine should be scanned for multilevel involvement.
 Although osteoporosis makes fixation of spine implants a significant concern, the literature has reported that most patients with AS treated surgically had good outcomes.
 Numerous studies have reported risks associated with conservative management.

 Neurosciences (Brain & Spine)

 Rustagi, Tarush; Drazin, Doniel; Oner, Cumhur; York, Jonathan; Schroeder, Gregory D; Vaccaro, Alexander R; Oskouian, Rod J; and Chapman, Jens R, "Fractures in Spinal Ankylosing Disorders: A Narrative Review of Disease and Injury Types, Treatment Techniques, and Outcomes."
 (2017).
-All Publications.
+Journal Articles and Abstracts.
 312.